A familiar taste

-For more delicious fried chicken – but with a Korean touch – you can also visit Bonchon in one of its two locations (corner of Sothearos and Sihanouk Blvd and inside Aeon Mall).
-KFC also has various locations around the city.
+For yet more delicious fried chicken, but with a Korean touch, you can visit Bonchon in one of its two locations (corner of Sothearos and Sihanouk Blvd and inside Aeon Mall).

-If you find yourself daydreaming about grilled burgers, take solace in the fact that Burger King has three outlets in the capital: in the airport, on St. 51, and on the Riverside.
+If you find yourself daydreaming about flame-grilled burgers, take solace in the fact that Burger King has three outlets in the capital: in the airport, on St. 51, and on the Riverside.

 One of its main competitors, Carl’s Jr. (St. 51), recently entered the Cambodian market with a menu stacked with iconic hamburgers.
-They share their BKK1 premises with Cold Stone Creamery, which has another outlet in Toul Kork rolling out their ice-creams.
+They share their BKK1 premises with Cold Stone Creamery, which has another outlet in Toul Kork selling their irresistible ice creams.